 Do you need to be at an ideal weight (or goal weight) before proceeding with your surgery?

 If you are planning on plastic surgery after losing weight – either on your own or through the help of Bariatric Surgery – you will likely need to plan your surgical journey to be adequately prepared.
-Body Contouring can take several years and require several different procedures, some of which can be combined and others that may best be done independently (such as an Arm Lift procedure).
-Dr Patrick Briggs can help you create a custom body shaping surgical plan to get you where you want, in terms of firmer contours and less redundant skin after weight changes.
+Body shaping can take several years and require several different procedures.

 How does a person become obese?

-- Obesity is usually but not always – and often not solely – caused due to consumption of excess food or and under-expenditure of calories.
+Obesity is usually but not always – and often not solely – caused due to consumption of excess food or an under-expenditure of calories.

 - It may also relate to;

 - Genetic traits